rancher/docs/content/rancher/v2.6/en/installation/resources/feature-flags/_index.md

 The following is a list of the feature flags available in Rancher:

 - `harvester`: This feature flag is available starting in v2.6.1.
 It is used to manage access to the Virtualization Management page where users can navigate directly to Harvester clusters and access the Harvester UI.
+For more information, see [this page]({{<baseurl>}}/rancher/v2.6/en/virtualization-admin/#feature-flag/).
 - `rke2`: We have introduced the ability to provision RKE2 clusters as tech preview.
 By default, this feature flag is enabled, which allows users to attempt to provision these type of clusters.
 - `fleet`: The previous `fleet` feature flag is now required to be enabled as the Fleet capabilities are leveraged within the new provisioning framework.
 If you had this feature flag disabled in earlier versions, upon upgrading to Rancher v2.6, the flag will automatically be enabled.
 See this [page]({{<baseurl>}}/rancher/v2.6/en/deploy-across-clusters/fleet) for more information.
 - `continuous-delivery`: In Rancher v2.5.x, Fleet came with a GitOps feature that could not be disabled separately from Fleet.
 In Rancher v2.6, the `continuous-delivery` feature flag was introduced to allow the GitOps feature of Fleet to be disabled.
 For more information, see [this page.](./continuous-delivery).